simbo1905/junit-js/README.md

-# JUnit-JS :: JUnit Runner for Javascript Tests using Nashorn
+# JUnit-JS :: JUnit Runner for Javascript Tests using GraalVM or Nashorn

 Copyright (c) 2000 - 2014 Benji Weber